htho/CEEPROM/README.md

 //Defines the size of the EEPROM, if not defined, 512 bytes of EEPROM are assumed.
 #define EEPROM_SIZE 1024
 ```

+These Macros have to be defined before including `CEEPROM.h`.

 ##Helpers